 At the University of Illinois we provide the resources, the network, and the experience for mature young scholars to become committed professionals who make unique contributions to the field of psychology.

 Whatever your professional interests and goals, you'll find an environment of excellence in which to pursue them and a community of dedicated and experienced collaborators to assist you in the Department of Psychology at the University of Illinois.

-The Department is organized into nine Divisions.
-Visit each Division's page to read more about it and see a list of affiliated faculty:
+The Department is organized into nine program areas.
+Visit each program area's page to read more about it and see a list of affiliated faculty:

 - Behavioral Neuroscience

 - Cognitive Neuroscience (Brain & Cognition )